mgajda83/PSRename/README.md

 Detection rules:	        PSRenameDetector.ps1

 # Assignments
 Required but not in autopilot proces.
-It must be xxcluded from ESP - we dont want to reboot device in autopilot process.
+It must be excluded from ESP - we dont want to reboot device in autopilot process.